 Alys Beach Splash Park

-Alys Beach has a splash park in their town center.
+Alys Beach has a small splash park in their town center.
 If you ride your bikes to Charlie’s Donut Truck in the morning make sure your children are wearing their swimsuits because they will want to get wet!

 On almost any night during the summer months, you can find a free outdoor concert, movie at a park, or a fun festival to attend.
 (Check this 30A events calendar.)
 Most of the master-planned communities have their own nightly events so be sure to check.